pandas-dev/pandas/doc/source/advanced.rst

-Similar to NumPy ndarrays, pandas Index, Series, and DataFrame also provides the ``take`` method that retrieves elements along a given axis at the given indices.
-The given indices must be either a list or an ndarray of integer index positions. ``take`` will also accept negative integers as relative positions to the end of the object.
+Similar to NumPy ndarrays, pandas Index, Series, and DataFrame also provides the ``take`` method that retrieves elements along a given axis at the given indexes.
+The given indexes must be either a list or an ndarray of integer index positions. ``take`` will also accept negative integers as relative positions to the end of the object.

 .. ipython:: python